Synergy between CSST and third-generation gravitational-wave detectors: Inferring cosmological parameters using cross-correlation of dark sirens and galaxies: Methods

 where $\sigma_{\ln x}$ is the standard deviation of the log-normal distribution, corresponding to the relative error in the redshift/luminosity distance measurements. $x^i$ and $x^{i+1}$ represent the lower and upper boundaries of the $i$-th bin, respectively.

 The term $\mathrm{d}N_{\mathrm{obs}}^{X}/\mathrm{d}x^{\prime}$ denotes the observed number density distribution of tracer $X$.
 The detailed procedures for deriving the observed number densities of both galaxies and GW sources are presented in sect.~\ref{sec:simulation}.
 This distribution also determines the binning strategy.
-Specifically, we first divide the CSST photometric sample into 15 redshift bins containing equal numbers of galaxies, and then convert them into 15 luminosity-distance bins based on the Planck 2018 cosmology.
+Specifically, we first divide the CSST photometric sample into 15 redshift bins containing equal numbers of galaxies, and then follow ref.~\cite{Pedrotti:2025tfg}, convert them into 15 luminosity-distance bins based on the Planck 2018 cosmology.
 These bins are subsequently applied in the GW samples analysis.
 For completeness, we also explore alternative binning schemes to assess the robustness of our results.
 For details see sect.~\ref{ssec:factors}.

-By adopting the Limber approximation, small-scale fluctuations along the line of sight can be neglected, focusing instead on transverse structures.
+By adopting the Limber approximation, small-scale fluctuations along the line of sight can be neglected, allowing for a focus on transverse structures.
 This approach is sufficiently accurate at small angular scales and is well-suited for processing cosmological signals in the linear to mildly nonlinear regimes \cite{Gao:2023tcd}.
-After applying the Limber approximation to eq.~\eqref{eq:4}, the density cross-term can be simplified as:
+After applying the Limber approximation to eq.~\eqref{eq:4}, the GW-galaxy cross-correlation, the galaxy auto-correlation, and the GW auto-correlation can be simplified.
+In our calculations, we include the contributions from density, lensing, and RSD/LSD terms.
+For their detailed expressions, we refer the readers to Appendix A of ref.~\cite{Pedrotti:2025tfg}.
+Here, we present only the dominant density-density terms for brevity: